-Current phosphate levels are already in exceedance of permitted discharge volume and are currently already beyond LCT, even without the addition of future planned development.
-To address this issue, the WwTW must treat phosphate to a higher standard than its permit currently states (beyond LCT).
+The current phosphate effluent quality is within the current permit; however the level of planned development will result in an increase in phosphate.
+The increased levels of phosphate can be addressed via permit tightening within the limits of conventionally applied treatment processes.
 It should be noted that the current WFD status is 'Moderate', with the target of 'Good' to 2027.
 This required future WFD target is not achievable within LCT, with or without future planned development.
-The level of growth planned will not result in the 'Moderate' WFD target being missed as improvements to the WwTW will be required in the future to achieve this target to deal with existing levels of phosphates as a result of historical/existing development levels even without the planned level of development.
+The level of growth planned will not result in the 'Good' WFD target being missed as improvements to the WwTW will be required in the future to achieve this target to deal with existing levels of phosphates as a result of historical/existing development levels even without the planned level of development.

-Current effluent quality required for levels of ammonia are already in exceedance of consented discharge volumes, but can currently be addressed through consent tightening within limits of conventionally applied treatment processes.
-Even relatively low levels of ammonia can be toxic to plants and animals resulting in death.
+The current ammonia effluent quality is well within the current permit; however the level of planned development will result in an increase in ammonia.
+Relatively low levels of ammonia can be toxic to plants and animals resulting in death.
 In terrestrial environments nitrification of ammonia results in increased levels of nitrogen, and thus resulting in increased plant growth of those plant species that can readily take advantage of increased levels of nitrogen, outcompeting less competitive plant species.
-Modelling has identified that the planned development within this WwTW catchment will result in a further increase in ammonia levels resulting in an exceedance in discharge volumes that will be beyond LCT.
+The increased levels of ammonia can be addressed via permit tightening within the limits of conventionally applied treatment processes.

-Currently levels of BOD are not in excess of consented discharge volumes, however, modelling has identified that planned future growth within the catchment of this WwTW will result in increased BOD levels above existing permitted levels.
+The current BOD effluent quality is within the current permit; however the level of planned development will result in an increase in BOD.
 Elevated levels of BOD can result in lower oxygen levels that can also result in death to plants and animals.
-The future increased levels of BOD as a result of planned development can be addressed via consent tightening within the limits of conventionally applied treatment processes.
+The increased levels of BOD can be addressed via permit tightening within the limits of conventionally applied treatment processes.